MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rebuild.md

     ![Front-end project](./media/contoso-migration-rebuild/function-app1.png)

 2. They import the [SmartHotel360 front end](https://github.com/Microsoft/SmartHotel360-public-web.git) Git repository into the new project.
-3. For the Function App, they create another Azure DevOps project (SmartHotelPetChecker), and import the [PetChecker](https://github.com/Microsoft/SmartHotel360-PetCheckerFunction ) Git repository into this project.
+3. For the function app, they create another Azure DevOps project (SmartHotelPetChecker), and import the [PetChecker](https://github.com/Microsoft/SmartHotel360-PetCheckerFunction ) Git repository into this project.

-### Configure the Web App
+### Configure the web app

-Now Contoso admins configure the Web App to use Contoso resources.
+Now Contoso admins configure the web app to use Contoso resources.

 1. They connect to the Azure DevOps project, and clone the repository locally to the development machine.
 2. In Visual Studio, they open the folder to show all the files in the repo.